Smalls1652/DeskHelper/README.md

 ### `DeskHelper.Blazor`

 The core Blazor pages/components that are used in the MAUI and WPF applications.
+This is separated from the MAUI and WPF projects, so that the same underlying Blazor code works for both of them.

 ### `DeskHelper.Lib`